derekmt12/derekndavis.com/posts/example-article.md

 title: 'Example Article'
 date: '2020-01-01'
 tags: ['react', 'javascript']
-excerpt: 'First off, why would you want to call an AngularJS service from React?
-It is likely there are global services...'
 ---

 First off, why would you want to call an AngularJS service from